JacobChen258/Online-Shopping-Site/README.md

 Summary of the day : Java script is a very power language which supports both front-end and back-end programming, also it is an object-oriented language as well as functional language.
 HTML is like the skeleton of a website and CSS adds up a lot of amazing features on that skeleton.

 Plan for Day 2: In order to remember the front-end knowlege, I will build the main page of the website and some other pages like user profile, product page.

+#### Day 2 (Dec 23, 2021)
+There are many obstacles about the grid layout which I did not understand the logic in depth.
+So the progress today is quite minimal.

+The lack of comprehensive knowledge made me only finished the top search bar interface.
+Comparing with the plan made on Dec 22, there is still more than half of the work to do in order to go to the JavaScript step.

+Plan for Day 3: Since I will be working in the next 3 days, I will count the next 3 days as 1 days.
+Understand grid layout and complete the tasks left from Day2.